Collective contributions to polarization in political voting: Equivalence to interactions

-More generally, the symmetries of the contextual space $\vec \sigma$ determine the interaction structure \cite{sejnowskiLearningSymmetry1986}.
-The cubic lattice that we consider here, for example, implies a set of discrete symmetries encapsulated in Eq~\ref{eq:symmetries}.
-In general, other symmetries might be relevant.
-If $\vec\sigma$ displays rotational symmetry and the distribution of $q(\vec\sigma)$ is multi-variate Gaussian, then in the small $h_i$ limit we obtain the Hopfield model, which is used for describing neural statistics \cite{hopfieldNeuralNetworks1982}.
-If the spins are continuous with Gaussian $q(\vec\sigma)$, we recover the XY or Heisenberg models (see the left column in Table~\ref{tab:classification}).
-With Eq~\ref{eq:K model} and uniform distribution $q(\vec\sigma)$, we obtain a linear combination of of nonlinear basis functions, the hyperbolic cosines, which as we describe above corresponds to an even-order interaction expansion.
-Under uniform $p(\vec\sigma)$ and restricting $\vec\sigma$ to a coordinate on the unit circle, we would recover a sum over Bessel functions, an analog to the XY model as we summarize in Table~\ref{tab:classification}.
-On a sphere, we again obtain Bessel functions (see \textit{Supplementary Information} Appendix~\ref{si sec:interactions} for more details).
-Thus, interactions between spin models in statistical mechanics are a result of the symmetries assumed in the hidden units, a classic idea that we generalize to a nontrivial hidden context $q(\vec\sigma)$ and thus presenting a powerful technique for capturing other higher-order correlations with minimal parameterization \cite{schwabZipfsLaw2014}.
+More generally, the symmetries of the contextual space $\vec \sigma$ determine the interaction structure \cite{sejnowskiLearningSymmetry1986}, besides the cubic lattice that we consider here (this is in addition to the invariances encapsulated in Eq~\ref{eq:symmetries}).
+If $\vec\sigma$ displays rotational symmetry and the distribution of $Q(\vec\sigma)$ is multi-variate Gaussian, then in the small $h_{\rm i}$ limit we obtain the Hopfield model, which is used for describing neural statistics \cite{hopfieldNeuralNetworks1982}.
+If the spins are continuous with Gaussian $Q(\vec\sigma)$, we recover the XY or Heisenberg models.
+With Eq~\ref{eq:K model} and uniform distribution $Q(\vec\sigma)$, we obtain a linear combination of of nonlinear basis functions, the hyperbolic cosines, which as we describe above corresponds to an even-order interaction expansion.
+Under uniform $P(\vec\sigma)$ and restricting $\vec\sigma$ to a coordinate on the unit circle, we would recover a sum over Bessel functions, an analog to the XY model as we summarize in Table~\ref{tab:classification}.
+On a sphere, we again obtain Bessel functions (see ``Supplementary Information'' Appendix~\ref{si sec:interactions} for more details).
+Thus, interactions between spin models in statistical mechanics are a result of the symmetries assumed in the hidden units as we enumerate in Table~\ref{tab:classification}, a classic idea that we generalize to a nontrivial hidden context $Q(\vec\sigma)$ to present a powerful technique for capturing other higher-order correlations with minimal parameterization.